Skip to main content

 And the realization that you could actually be em-- gainfully employed, which was in my family important, um, that, that you be able to not just, um-- you know, that you actually be able to have, have a career.
 And, and I, I, um, I just decided-- at that point, I thought drugs were so fascinating and interesting, and that ultimately led to my doing-- I worked in the pharmacology department as an undergraduate at Stanford and, um, ended up deciding to go, um, and get a PhD in physiology and pharmacology.
 But it was really this sort of early formative moment.
 And it's, it's the reason why I always tell people that getting started in science has the-- you can have a-- an absolutely, uh, um, complete epiphany by a very small event that really sticks with you and carries you on and develops into something that, um, is much, much more than just that one event.
 And so I-- that's why I think exposing kids to science early is so crucial.

 With, with-- the light bulb goes on, and you realize you can-- you can-- this can be done.
 And, um, you know, I, I, I have to say, um, it's been-- everything in my career in terms of what I wanted to do has been everything that I could have imagined and much more.
 So, um, it's, it's just been, uh, been a true pleasure to have found something that I care so much about and enjoy so much [inaudible], and, and still always intrigued by.
-So, um, neuroscience, I became interested in drugs in the brain, and, and it was actually because I took a course in college, um, in neuro-neuropharmacology I decided drugs in the brain were even more interesting, so off, off I went, but, um, yeah.
+So, um, neuroscience, I became interested in drugs in the brain, and, and it was actually because I took a course in college in neuropharmacology I decided drugs in the brain were even more interesting, so off, off I went, but, um, yeah.

 Peter Bandettini: That's great.